mello/minimal/index.md

 layout: default
 ---

 I am an assistant professor of economics at Dartmouth College.
+My research interests are inequality, public economics, and labor economics.

+<p>You can view my CV [here](files/mello_cv.pdf).</p>

 ***